 4. All cats need a climate controled area to recover from surgery - most cats need to recover for 24 hours and then may be released.
 Some cats may need to be held longer.

 5. Our average cost per cat is between $35 - $45.
-We ask that you contribute toward this cost if you are able.
+If you live in Davidson County, we ask that you contribute toward this cost if you are able.
 This will enable our program to remain viable and ensure that we can help more cats in the future.
+If you live outside of Davidson County, we are unfortunately unable to provide financial aid at this time.
+But we do provide free trap loan, coaching and transportation for everyone.

 Sponsor a community cat for $35.
 Donate here.